elfortitude/100_Days_of_Swift/Project13/README.md

 The thirteenth developing project in "100 days of Swift" challenge on website: www.hackingwithswift.com

-In these project we created simple editing images app that called "YACIFP" (like Yet Another Core Image Filters Program) and realized applying filters.
+In these project we created simple editing images app that called "YACIFP" (like Yet Another Core Image Filters Program 😏) and realized applying filters.
 We practiced and learned about Core Image, UISlider and working with iOS photo library.

 ## Demonstration